 With a dropdown field open, you can search for particular OpenForms fields by typing the name you are looking for.
 This can save a lot of time when mapping lengthy templates.

-If you’d like to start over at any stage, select Map to OpenForms field and select Clear all mappings.
+If you’d like to start over at any stage, select Map to OpenForms field and choose Clear all mappings from the dropdown.

 4. Save your mapped template to the template library